ricardofbarros/linter-js-standard/README.md

 If `checkStyleDevDependencies` is true this setting will be **ignored**.

 ### showEslintRules (default: false)
-Enable/disable showing the name of the offended eslint rule.
+Enable/disable showing the id of the offended eslint rules.

-### lintMarkdownFiles
+### lintMarkdownFiles (default: false)
-Enable/disable lint on javascript fenced code blocks in Markdown files.
+Lint markdown fenced code blocks.

 Example of messages while showEslintRules is:
 - **true:** Extra semicolon. (semi)